cmruss/node-db3-project/README.md

 Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:

 -   Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.

+    SELECT p.ProductName, c.CategoryName FROM [Product] AS p JOIN [Category] AS c ON p.CategoryId = c.Id;

 -   Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.

+    SELECT o.Id, s.CompanyName from [Order] as o
+    JOIN [Shipper] AS s ON o.ShipVia = s.Id
+    WHERE o.OrderDate < '2012-08-09';

 -   Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.

+    SELECT p.ProductName, od.Quantity from [OrderDetail] AS od JOIN [Product] AS p ON od.ProductId = p.Id
+    WHERE od.OrderId = 10251
+    ORDER BY p.ProductName;

 -   Display the OrderID, curstomer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.

+    SELECT od.OrderId, c.CompanyName, e.LastName from [Order] AS o
+    JOIN [OrderDetail] as od ON o.Id = od.OrderId
+    JOIN [Customer] AS c ON o.CustomerId = c.Id
+    JOIN [Employee] AS e ON o.EmployeeId = e.Id
+    GROUP BY od.OrderId;

 ### Database Methods